operator-framework/enhancements/enhancements/service-binding.md

 * If John has the privileges to print the environment variables in the Deployment's container, John gets access to secret's contents which were otherwise not visible to John.( aka escalation of privilege)
 * If John was otherwise not allowed to modify a Deployment, John gets to do that as well (aka escalation of privilege)

-### How
+#### How
-To avoid this, we plan to implement a validating webhook to verify
+To avoid an escalation of privilege, we plan to implement a validating webhook to verify the following:

 * Does John have reasonable access to the backing services ( and it's sub-resources )?
 * Does John have reasonable access to the application ?